skowalak/fastapi-raft/README.md

 * The Raft App itself is configured under the section `node`.
 To find the other replicas, the envvar `APP_NAME` is set to the service name `node`.
 For more information on configuration variables see [below](#configuration).
-* By default the Raft App is configured to run as 3 replicas.
-To change that number, change it in the `deploy.replicas` section and pass the new value to the service via the envvar `NUM_REPLICAS`.
+* By default the Raft App is configured to run as 7 replicas.
+To change that number, change it in the `deploy.replicas` section.
 * The Monitor App is configured to open port `8000` and serve the information page on document root.
 * The Monitor App gets passed the service name of the Raft App via the